fraca98/WithingsFlutter/README.md

 ```
 ### Step 1a: (for Android only) Modify you manifest

-Withings_flutter uses `flutter_web_auth` to let you authenticate to Withings.
+WithingsFlutter uses `flutter_web_auth` to let you authenticate to Withings.
 In Android, you need to add these lines of code to your `android/app/src/main/AndroidManifest.xml` file:
 ```xml
     <activity android:name="com.linusu.flutter_web_auth.CallbackActivity"
         android:exported="true" >